FHIR/FSHSchool/content/docs/Tutorials/goFSH/_index.md

 Running GoFSH will create a **fsh/** directory, and populate it with **resources.fsh**, a file containing the FSH definitions corresponding to the input files.
 If you open up **resources.fsh**, you should see two FSH definitions, a `Profile` called "GeneticSpecimen", and an `Extension` called "Laterality".

+{{% alert title="Note" color="primary" %}}
+The current pre-release of GoFSH does not always produce the most efficient FSH representation possible.
+For example, the `Laterality` extension produced by GoFSH contains slicing directives that are not strictly necessary, as this slicing is inferred when the `valueCodeableConcept` path is used in a rule.
+While the explicit slicing directives are not incorrect, future versions of GoFSH will recognize them as redundant and omit them.
+{{% /alert %}}

 ### Step 5: Run SUSHI (Optional)

 Now that you have generated FSH definitions, you can run SUSHI on those definitions to recreate your original input to GoFSH.
 First, ensure you have [SUSHI installed](/docs/sushi/installation), then download the **config.yaml** file given below: